chrizbee/RaspiDelay/README.md

 # RaspiDelay
 Delay Raspberry Pi Cam Stream

+## Hardware requirements

+- **Raspberry Pi 5**: The more RAM, the longer the possible delay
+- Raspberry Pi Camera Module 3
+- Any pushbutton between any GPIO and GND
+- For a complete list see [hardware.md](hardware.md)

 ## Install Raspberry Pi OS

 1. Download Raspberry Pi Imager from here: https://www.raspberrypi.com/software/